deedeeh/learning_notes/Readme15.md

 >>>* `g` => This expression stands for "global"
 >>>* Here sed searches `forests.txt` for the word "snow" and replaces it with "rain", *globally*.
 >>>* All instances of "snow" on a line will be turned to "rain".

++ I've done couple of projects on codeacademy and a quiz to practise redirecting (I/O).
+I still have 1 more section left *__Configuring The Environment__* which I find it the hardest of them all!
+I will work on it probably tomorrow.